 2. Ask questions, address concerns, and offer advice about how your baby is:

 Feeding.
-Breast milk or formula is all a baby needs for the first 4–6 months.
-Iron-fortified cereal or puréed meats can be introduced between 4 and 6 months of age.
+Breast milk or formula is still all your baby needs.
+Iron-fortified cereal or puréed meats can be introduced when your baby is ready for solid foods at about 6 months of age.
 Talk with your doctor before starting any solids.

 Peeing and pooping.
 Babies this age should have several wet diapers a day and regular bowel movements.
 Some may poop every day; others may poop every few days.
 This is normal as long as stools are soft.
 Let your doctor know if they become hard, dry, or difficult to pass.

 Sleeping.
-At this age, babies sleep about 14 hours a day, with two or three daytime naps.
-Most babies "sleep through the night" with a stretch of 5 or 6 hours of sleep.
-Some infants, particularly those who are breastfed, may still wake at night.
-But most no longer need a middle-of-the-night feeding.
+At this age, babies sleep about 12 to 15 hours a day, with two or three daytime naps.
+Most babies have a stretch of sleep for 5 or 6 hours at night.
+Some infants, particularly those who are breastfed, may wake more often.

 Developing.
 By 4 months, it's common for many babies to: